 Chronic ankle instability usually develops following an ankle sprain that has not adequately healed or was not rehabilitated completely.
 When you sprain your ankle, the connective tissues (ligaments) are stretched or torn.
 The ability to balance is often affected.
-Proper rehabilitation is needed to strengthen the muscles around the ankle and “retrain” the tissues within the ankle that affect balance.
+Proper rehabilitation is needed to strengthen the muscles around the ankle and retrain the tissues within the ankle that affect balance.
 Failure to do so may result in repeated ankle sprains.

 Repeated ankle sprains often cause—and perpetuate—chronic ankle instability.
-Having an ankle that gives way increases your chances of spraining your ankle repeatedly.
-Each subsequent sprain leads to further weakening (or stretching) of the ligaments— resulting in greater instability and the likelihood of developing additional problems in the ankle.
+Each subsequent sprain leads to further weakening (or stretching) of the ligaments, resulting in greater instability and the likelihood of developing additional problems in the ankle.

-In evaluating and diagnosing your condition, Dr., Hoy will ask you about any previous ankle injuries and instability.
-Then he will examine your ankle to check for tender areas, signs of swelling, and instability of your ankle as shown in the illustration.
-X-rays, CT scans, or MRIs may be helpful in further evaluating the ankle.
+In evaluating and diagnosing your condition, the foot and ankle surgeon will ask you about any previous ankle injuries and instability.
+Then s/he will examine your ankle to check for tender areas, signs of swelling and instability of your ankle as shown in the illustration.
+X-rays or other imaging studies may be helpful in further evaluating the ankle.

-In some cases, Dr. Hoy will recommend surgery based on the degree of instability or lack of response to non-surgical approaches.
-Surgical options mainly involve repair or reconstruction of the damaged ligament(s).
-However, other soft tissue or bone procedures may be necessary depending on the severity of your condition and whether you have other problems in the foot or ankle.
+In some cases, the foot and ankle surgeon will recommend surgery based on the degree of instability or lack of response to nonsurgical approaches.
+Surgery usually involves repair or reconstruction of the damaged ligament(s).
+The surgeon will select the surgical procedure best suited for your case based on the severity of the instability and your activity level.
 The length of the recovery period will vary, depending on the procedure or procedures performed.